aniket-mish/distributed-ml-system/README.md

 Building a distributed ML system in this modern era of deep learning is a necessity.
 Every company that uses ML wants to serve their customers at scale.
 Models are becoming huge and the datasets required to train these models are increasing as well.
 See [chinchilla scaling laws](https://arxiv.org/abs/2203.15556).
 On top of that GPUs are expensive.
 So keeping these GPUs idle can cost you a lot.
 Using multi-GPU training and optimizing inference can save costs and make user experience good.

-I am working on this project to get deeper understanding of distributed ML systems, use kubernetes, tensorflow and argo workflows.
+I'm working on this project to get deeper understanding of distributed ML systems, use kubernetes, tensorflow and argo workflows.

 ## Background